Pete Carroll wanted to run the ball. Carlos Hyde obliged, and the Seahawks conquered the Cardinals.

 Hyde did his part in his return from a hamstring injury.
 Filling in for injured starter Chris Carson, Hyde rushed for 79 yards and a touchdown on 14 carries in the Seahawks’ 28-21 home victory over the Arizona Cardinals on Thursday night at rebranded Lumen Field.

 Seattle’s offense was rebranded too.
-They went back to the backs.
+They went back to the backs, and back to basics.

 The Seahawks finished with 31 rushing attempts and 28 passing attempts.
 They had 347 yards total and averaged 5.3 yards per play.
 They out-rushed Arizona 165-57.
+They made their coach happy.

 “It felt like the Seahawks, you know — if felt like the Seahawks we’ve all seen over the years,” Carroll said afterward.
 “Carlos did a great job tonight.
 He did exactly what we needed.
 We needed him to run hard and run tough and knock people backwards and make extra yards with his juice.”